neo4j-contrib/neovis.js/README.md

 - [x] Specify node property for community / clustering
 - [x] Specify node property for node size
 - [ ] Configure popover
+- [x] Pass in driver from the outside
+- [x] Pass in graph data from the outside

 ## Install